 Minimising overgrazing for pasture regrowth

 Mongolia's livestock industry for long has been a major economic activity and a social safety net for marginalised Mongolians, accounting for 10% of the country's GDP and 30% of employment.
 In recent years, however, climate change and overgrazing have led to sharply rising land degradation, posing a threat to the country's livestock industry.
-Largely open access regime has led to widespread environmental and social consequences - the rich expanding their grazing rights, mining companies grabbing pastureland, the poor herders losing their control of land and local biodiversity and tourism values declining due to land degradation.
-The overgrazing in Mongolia also stems from soaring global cashmere prices amid a lack of land-use regulations or pasture management standards.
+Largely open access regime has led to widespread environmental and social consequences - the rich expanding their grazing rights, mining companies grabbing pastureland and the poor herders losing their control of land.
+The overgrazing in Mongolia also stems from soaring global cashmere demand amid a lack of land-use regulations or pasture management standards.

 The following are the incentive mechanisms used by CPR and other civil society organisations to minimise overgrazing: